badumbatish/gccrs-workspace/README.md

    To avoid entering the password every time you SSH into the container, follow these additional steps from your host machine:

+   Having fired up your environment with `docker-compose up -d`

 1. **Copy Your SSH Key**
    ```bash
    ssh-copy-id -o "PasswordAuthentication yes" -p 2200 -i ~/.ssh/id_ed25519.pub workspace@127.0.0.1